konklone/sinatra-webfinger/README.md

-## A Webfinger plugin for Sinatra.
+## A Webfinger extension for Sinatra.

 An easy Sinatra plugin for adding Webfinger support to your domain.